Haskeeb265/obsidian-vault/3 - Main Notes/PMI Knowledge Areas.md

 Specific area of expertise and focus that project managers and teams need to consider throughout the project life cycle

 ### Process Groups:
+Refers to the **5** stages that encompasses the entire project life cycle.
+Provides a structured framework for managing project activities from start to end